 David discovered the public isn't as fickle as he had heard.
-During his hiatus he traveled around the world twice.
-He was recognized and besieged for autographs in this country and abroad, due in part to endless reruns of The Partridge Family.
+Buring his hiatus he traveled around the world twice.
+He was recognized and besieged for autographs in this country and abroad, due in part to endless reruns of "The Partridge Family."

-When the Police Story episode was filmed at a Los Angeles high school (David plays a narc) barriers were erected to keep kids from swarming all over him.
+When the "Police Story" episode was filmed at a Los Angeles high school (David plays a narc) barriers were erected to keep kids from swarming all over him.
 But the old frenzy was gone.

 "I was flattered by the positive reaction of the kids," David said.
-"It would have bothered me four years age.
-But this time
+"If would have bothered me four years ago.
+But this time I level it

 "I wouldn't want the old intensity of the past.
 I'm coming back because I think it's time to act and record again.
-It's not a popularity contest I've come back to."
+It's not a popularity contest I've come back to.